biocorecrg/vectorQC/README.md

 ## Install

     git clone https://github.com/biocorecrg/vectorQC
 If you are using the CRG cluster you don't need to create the singularity image since it is already available.
-Otherwise you might want to build docker or singularity image:
+Otherwise you might want to build docker **or** singularity image.
+To download the docker and singulairty file:

     git clone https://github.com/biocorecrg/vectorQC_docker
+    cd vectorQC_docker

+To build the docker image:

     docker build  -t biocorecrg/vectorqc .

+or to build the singularity one:

     singularity build vectorQC.simg Singularity

 The config file **nextflow.config** contains information about location of the singularity image and whether to use or not singularity and requirements (like memory, CPUs etc) for every step.
-You might want to change the part of container use in case you use **docker**.
+You might want to change the part of container use in case you use **docker** by un-commenting the corresponding portion.

      sh INSTALL.sh